List of Delicious in Dungeon characters: Laios' party

 A young tallman catgirl who was kidnapped and turned into a beast-man when she was six years old.
-She shares her form with the essence of a Big Cat, a monster resembling a large cat.
+She shares her form with the essence of a great cat, a monster resembling a large cat.
 After Shuro's father bought her, she traveled with his party under the alias of Asebi (アセビ) until she meets Laios's party, after which she joins them to find a cure for her body.
 She is independent and apathetic, but will protect her companions when needed.